 Step Eight – Be grateful

-There is now an increasing body of research that shows that people who are thankful for what they have are more positive than those who constantly think about what they do not have.
+There is an increasing body of research that shows people who are thankful for what they have are more positive than those who constantly think about what they do not have.
 You can learn to be grateful by stopping during the day and thinking about what you have to be grateful for.
 For example, you may have lost your job but you still have your health.
 You may wish you were more attractive but you have friends.
 Think about everything in your life, whether large of small that you like.
-After all, you could be standing on a freezing station instead of on a warm, if crowded, tube platform or you could have to walk a mile or so to get to the bus stop.
+After all, you could be standing on a freezing station instead of on a warm, if crowded, station platform or you could have to walk a mile to get to the bus stop.

 Step Nine – learn to like yourself